pmareke/katas/game_of_life/README.md

 * Any live cell with two or three live neighbours lives, unchanged, to the next generation.
 * Any dead cell with exactly three live neighbours will come to life.

-The code should allow for the board/world to be created with a valid initial state, or a randomly generated state.
+The code should allow for the board/world to be created with a randomly generated state.